 Connections with Architecture

 Several programs may be available through the Architecture department.
-Recommended for fourth year students.
-Placement in these programs is by permission of the Coordinator and host Department.
 See the Architecture Department's 4th Year Off-Campus Programs web site.
 Participation in Architecture programs must be approved and coordinated with an academic advisor in order to receive course credit.

-- Cal Poly Pomona Santa Chiara Program in Castiglione, ITALY.
-For more information, download the 2018 Pomona Italy flyer.
+- Cal Poly Pomona, Santa Chiara Program in Castiglione, Italy – fall 2020.
+For more information, download the 2020 Pomona Italy flyer.

 Contact for More Information